mrlorentx/.github/profile/README.md

-# 👋

 ## Currently
-### Staff Engineer | Backend Platform
+**Staff Engineer, Backend Platform @ TV4**
 Focused on stability, standardization, and developer productivity.
 Mainly constructing solid LLM Platforms as of lately.

 ## 🛠 What I Do
 - Lead platform initiatives at scale using **Go** and **TypeScript**
 - Design and evolve systems on **AWS**, prioritizing **resilience** and **performance**
-- Build tooling and infrastructure that empowers teams to move faster, safer
+- Build tooling and infrastructure that empowers teams to move faster

 ## 🚀 Recent Focus
 - Provisioned observability via terraform
 - ML Platform engineering